vmagelo/react-flask-db-app/README.md

 ## Conversion tips

-We'll make uses of [dataclasses](https://docs.python.org/3/library/dataclasses.html) decorator on `restaurant` and `review` tables.
+We'll make use of [dataclasses](https://docs.python.org/3/library/dataclasses.html) decorator on `restaurant` and `review` tables.
 This allows use to go from object (list) to JSON.
 It requires fields that annotate the types.
 For example: `name: str`.
 We did not need these before in just Python (Django or Flask) + database (PostgreSQL) version.

-In Python + DB version, we had a route like this and definition like this:
+In Python + DB version, we had a route and function like this:

 ```python
 @app.route('/', methods=['GET'])